 What to include:

 - Confidentiality (if you don’t have a separate confidentiality policy)

 Your new employee should sign the letter, confirming that they understand and accept what your company is offering, the employee keeping the original and you retaining a copy in their employee file.

-CFIB has a sample Letter of Offer that you can customize to your situation.
+CFIB has a sample Letter of Offer, available to members in the Resource Library, that you can customize to your situation.
 It is important to have your lawyer review your document before it is put into practice.